Nagoya Castle: Tea houses

 Six chashitsu tea houses were located in the old Ninomaru garden, which were the Tashun-en (多春園), Yamashita Oseki (山下御席), Yohō-tei (余芳), Fūshin-tei (風信), Sōketsu-tei (霜傑亭) and the Sarumen Chaseki (猿面茶席).
 Tashun-en was located at the northwest corner of the Ninomaru, the Yamashita Oseki in north at the foot of Mount Gongen, Yohō-tei in the centre, and Fūshin-tei towards the south next to the palace.
 The Sarumen Chaseki was located at the eastern border.
 A reconstruction of it is located in the tea house area of the Ofukemaru and in the Tokugawa Museum.
 The Sōketsu-tei (霜傑亭), the largest one, was located in the northeastern part and was built in the sukiya style.
 In an excavation survey, a site was identified almost exactly matching that of the Sōketsu-tei as depicted in Oniwa Ezu.
 Today, cobblestones are placed to mark where tatami mats would have been, rubble and plaster where the hallway was, and gravel on the other surfaces for an easy understanding of the original structure.

+When the old Ninomaru garden was destroyed, two teahouses were sold off to private citizens, dismantled and set up in different locations:

+The Yohō-tei (余芳) was a teahouse with four-and-a-half tatami size.
+In the first year of the Meiji era, it was acquired by a private individual.
+It was transferred twice more, in 1892 (Meiji 25) and 1939 (Showa 14), close to Higashi Ōte Station.
+It is registered by the city as a Cultural Property.
+In 2022 the city council debated the moving of the teahouse back.
+The Watanabe Komuten carpentry company was tasked with the restoration in preparation of the relocation.

+The Fūshin-tei (風信) is located close to Jōshin Station in Nishi-ku.
+It is also registered by the city as a Cultural Property.